Diggingwei/Sleuth/README.md

 ##### Docker Container

 We recommend using docker to quickly set up Sleuth's usage environment.
-We provide a docker container which can be downloaded from [Docker Hub]([The World’s Largest Container Registry | Docker](https://www.docker.com/products/docker-hub/)).
+We provide a docker container which can be downloaded from Docker Hub.
 Please note that the size of our docker container the dataset is about `12GB`, so please prepare sufficient disk space.

 ```bash
 docker pull xingkongwhl/sleuth:latest